-The national PGD templates require local clinical authorisation by a doctor (or dentist) and a pharmacist who must both sign the PGD(s).
+The national PGD templates require local clinical authorisation by a doctor (or dentist) and a pharmacist who must both sign the PGD(s) and the WI template the signature of a doctor.
 It is good practice that the PGD is also signed by a representative of the professional group who will be operating under the PGD.
 When acting as a doctor, dentist or pharmacist signatory these professionals must confirm that the clinical and pharmaceutical content is accurate and supported by the best available evidence and is in line with any local guidance - any training and competency should must be considered.
-Further guidance on the authorisation of PGDs and the roles and responsibilities of signatories is available on the SPS website.^{5,6}
+Further guidance on the authorisation of PGDs and the roles and responsibilities of signatories is available on the SPS website.
+5,6